-Ingrained behaviours that are not addressed can cause the transformation to grind to a halt.
+Ingrained behaviors that are not addressed can cause the transformation to grind to a halt.
 This is because culture leads the adoption of new technology.
 Sometimes, convincing people to support and using new tools and processes can be more challenging than implementing the tools themselves.

-Without the enthusiastic cooperation of the people in the business, lasting change won’t happen and the potential benefits of any newly implemented tools will not be realised.
+Without the enthusiastic cooperation of the people in the business, lasting change won’t happen and the potential benefits of any newly implemented tools will not be realized.
 So how can businesses facilitate shifting to a culture that embraces innovation?

 1. Top-Down Support